Tampa General Hospital’s Colorectal Oncology Program Offers Treatment for Tumors of the Intestines

 - Local excisions

 In some cases, we recommend that patients receive transanal minimally invasive surgery (TAMIS).
-This approach can help maximize the amount of cancerous tissue removed from the body while also reducing the side effects associated with surgery.
+This approach can help maximize the amount of cancerous tissue removed from the rectum while also reducing the side effects associated with surgery.
 Our colorectal oncology team performs more of these TAMIS than any other hospital in west central Florida, giving us more collective experience in the field.
-Plus, our radiation oncologists, medical oncologists, and other professionals can provide chemotherapy or targeted drug therapy as necessary to complement a procedure.
+Plus, our radiation oncologists, medical oncologists and other professionals can provide chemotherapy or targeted drug therapy as necessary to complement any procedure.

 Although the majority of colorectal cancer patients are 50 years or older, there is a concerning trend that our experts were the first to recognize a decade ago: More patients in their 30s and 40s are developing colorectal cancers.
 For this reason, we encourage and promote colorectal cancer screening for people younger than 50 years old.
 Early detection is an essential part of ensuring the best outcomes for our patients.

 TGH experts and patients frequently participate in exciting clinical trials.
 During recent rectal cancer trials, some participants were completely cured of cancer without the need for a colostomy bag or surgery.
 When it comes to implementing and forming the latest guidelines through the forward thinking of local, national and international research studies, you won’t find a place that provides such holistic care for colorectal cancer patients as you’ll find at TGH.

 To learn more about the colorectal oncology program within TGH’s Cancer Institute, or to get a physician referral or schedule an appointment, please call 813-844-7585.